broadinstitute/cromwell/docs/backends/Google.md

 }
 ```

-If Cromwell is running a workflow on PAPI v2 with Docker image caching enabled and a task specifies a
+If Cromwell is running a workflow on PAPI v2 beta with Docker image caching enabled and a task specifies a
 Docker image which corresponds to a configured Docker image cache JSON, Cromwell will arrange for the
 job's VM to mount a disk built from the corresponding disk image.
 In the event that multiple
 manifests describe disk images containing the specified Docker image, Cromwell will choose the disk image with the